angelolu/angelolu.github.io/index.md

 #### I use **CAD** for **rapid prototyping**
   </summary>
   <section markdown="1">
-Turning doodles on scrap paper into something I can hold in my hands fills me with wonder and pride.
-I have experience using a variety of CAD software, including Solid Edge, NX and Fusion 360, including animation and basic surfacing.
+Turning doodles on scrap paper into something I can hold in my hands fills me with wonder and excitement.
+I have experience using CAD software, including Solid Edge, NX and Fusion 360, including animation and basic surfacing.
+I have some ANSYS experience (ADPL).

 I'm especially interested in using FFF 3D printers for prototyping.
 A personal 3D printer has enabled me to take personal "making" to the next level.
-Through printing various objects, many of my own design, including enclosures, gears, decor and PPE (3D PPE Kingston), I understand how to design and optimize for the use of this technology and am mindful of its limitations.
+Through many projects, several of my own design, including enclosures, gears, decor and PPE (3D PPE Kingston), I understand how to design and optimize for the use of this technology and am mindful of its limitations.
 </section>
 </details>
 <details>